ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 ```

 You can take inspiration from the default configuration of this feature which you can find in: https://github.com/ckeditor/ckeditor5/blob/master/packages/ckeditor5-media-embed/src/mediaembedediting.js

-## Using external services for preview

-To get around the limitations of showing media embed previews, you can use services like [Iframely](https://iframely.com/) - this will allow having a rich preview of the content inside CKEditor 5.
-By inserting an Iframely-hosted `<iframe>`, you are able to preview the content from hundreds of media providers.

-Follow the [Iframely integration with CKEditor 5](https://iframely.com/docs/ckeditor) page for a detailed explanation.
-You can also check the final result in the demo below:

-{@snippet features/media-embed-preview}

 ## Displaying embedded media on your website